 Here’s the kit I use:

-A Little Prompter (out of stock but here’s an alternative).
+A Little Prompter.
 This is a small beam splitter that can either sit over your laptop camera or atop a tripod.
 The Little Prompter is primarily a teleprompter; enabling scrolling text to appear in front of a camera, so you can read whilst looking down the lens.

 Here, it reflects my iPhone’s display over the camera.
 Teleprompters that use your phone are more compact than those designed to hold iPads or reflect horizontal monitors, so can be easily stored or moved.